Savings .com.au

 Important Information and Comparison Rate Warning

-What is an offset account?
+What is an offset account and how does it work?

-An offset account is essentially a transaction account linked to your home loan where the account’s balance ‘offsets’ the outstanding home loan debt, so you'll only be charged interest on the difference.
+An offset account is essentially a transaction account linked to your home loan where the account's balance 'offsets' the outstanding home loan debt so you'll only be charged interest on the difference.

-For example, say you had a loan of $610,000 and had $60,000 in a linked offset account, you would only be required to pay interest on the balance of $550,000.
+For example, if you have a loan of $610,000 and have $60,000 in a linked offset account, you would only have to pay interest on the difference - $550,000.

 To see just how much you could potentially save on interest costs with an offset account, check out Savings.com.au's Mortgage Offset Repayment Calculator.